Get HealthifySmart 3 months at just ₹̶2̶,̶1̶0̶0̶ ₹999Start Now

 Several studies have indicated that probiotic bacteria help in improving the immune system and lower cholesterol levels.

 A traditional fermented food, Dhokla is a staple food item of Gujarat.
 It is prepared using Bengal gram and/or rice.
-Rice and pulse flour is fermented with curd and then steamed.
-The resulting item is airy and spongy.
+Rice and pulse flour is fermented with curd and then steamed to form a spongy cake-like food.
 The process of fermentation increases the antioxidant property of making it easily digestible and suitable for diabetics as well.
 It helps in combating age-related diseases and diabetes.

 Nutritional Quotient